linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/04 Introduction to Risk Management.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/7c5cef856db81aea6e1f9e48994d1aa6ddbf3ddc407c682a2c8b67519d521231.jpg)

-$420, profit is$ 40/oz.
+\$420, profit is\$ 40/oz.
 Since it has gold in the ground, Golddiggers has a long position in gold.

-- Profit on the short forward position: The "short gold forward" line represents the profit from going short the gold forward contract at a forward price of  $420/oz.
-We profit from locking in the price if prices are lower than$ 420, and we lose if prices are higher.
+- Profit on the short forward position: The "short gold forward" line represents the profit from going short the gold forward contract at a forward price of  \$420/oz.
+We profit from locking in the price if prices are lower than\$ 420, and we lose if prices are higher.
 - Hedged profit: The line labeled "hedged seller" is the sum of the other two lines, adding them vertically at every gold price.
 It is flat at 40/oz, as we would expect from Table 2.
 A quick way to add the lines together is to notice that the "unhedged seller" graph has a positive slope of 1, and the "short gold forward" graph has a slope of -1.
 Added together vertically, the two graphs will have a slope of 0, so the only question is the height of the line.
 A profit calculation at a single point tells us that it must be at 40/oz.

 # Insurance: Guaranteeing a Minimum Price with a Put Option

-A possible objection to hedging with a forward contract is that if gold prices do rise, Golddiggers will still receive only $420/oz; there is no prospect for greater profit.
+A possible objection to hedging with a forward contract is that if gold prices do rise, Golddiggers will still receive only \$420/oz; there is no prospect for greater profit.
 Gold insurance—i.e., a put option—provides a way to have higher profits at high gold prices while still being protected against low prices.
-Suppose that the market price for a 420-strike put is $8.77/oz.
+Suppose that the market price for a 420-strike put is \$8.77/oz.
 This put provides a floor on the price.

 TABLE 3